florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 - `f32.e2m1.e2m1.f32` -- FP32 accumulators, FP4 E2M1 inputs for both A and B matrices.
 - `ue8m0` -- the scale factor format (unsigned 8-bit exponent, no mantissa i.e., powers of two only).

 The register budget for one MMA call is roughly 7 registers per thread: 2 for the A fragment, 1 for B, and 4 for the FP32 accumulator.
-With my tile size of BQ=BK=64, I need about 50 registers per thread for the accumulators alone, which gives me around 85% SM occupancy.
-Going larger would blow the register file and kill occupancy.
-That is the binding constraint on this architecture.
+This assumption turned out to be wrong.
+The correct count is 10: 4 registers for A, 2 for B, and 4 for the accumulator.
+Discovering that cost several weeks of debugging, and section 11 explains how.

-The fused kernel will process tiles of Q, K, V through shared memory (~9 KB out of the 128 KB available), while the score accumulators live permanently in registers.
-That is the core idea: shared memory for inputs, registers for intermediates, never touch global memory for the NxN attention matrix.
+The fused kernel will process tiles of Q, K, V through shared memory, roughly 9 KB by my initial estimate.
+That number turned out to be wrong in two ways.

+First, the actual shared memory usage ended up closer to 49 KiB once the full quantization pipeline was in place.
+Second, the available budget on SM120 is not 128 KB as I had assumed from the general Blackwell documentation, but 99 KiB.
+I found this while browsing open CUTLASS issues: [issue #3144](https://github.com/NVIDIA/cutlass/issues/3144), titled "StageCountAutoCarveout assumes max family SMEM, breaks SM121 (99 KiB vs SM120 228 KiB)", reporteda bug where CUTLASS was incorrectly assuming all SM12x GPUs share the same shared memory size.
+A contributor clarified in the thread that SM120 consumer Blackwell has 99 KiB, while SM100 datacenter Blackwell has 228 KiB.
+The distinction matters: at 49 KiB, the kernel fits within the 99 KiB optin budget, but only just.
+Yes it was a new GPU to me and when it is new do not forget to check with... nvidia-smi -q | grep "Max Shared Memory" .
+Section 7 covers the shared memory layout in detail.

 ## 4. Testing the MMA Instruction (and Everything That Went Wrong)